-Australia lost one its greatest liturgical music composers with the death, in her home city, Ballarat, of Rosalie Bonighton, aged 65.
+Australia lost one of its greatest liturgical music composers with the death, in her home city, Ballarat, of Rosalie Bonighton, aged 65.
 She had been suffering cancer for a number of years.
-Although her compositions gained her international recognition, Ballarat has also lost a fine organist and committed teacher.

 Rosaline was cremated at the Ballarat New Cemetery and her ashes collected by family.